ShHaWkK/HoneyFTP/README.md

 sudo ufw allow 2121/tcp
 ```

+Data connections use a passive range of **60000‑60100**.
+If those ports are
+blocked, commands like `NLST` or `RETR` will hang with a timeout.
+Make sure the
+range is reachable, especially when testing locally with the attacker script.

 ## Deployment on Proxmox

 1. Créez un conteneur ou une VM Debian/Ubuntu sur votre hôte Proxmox.